 Below is a growing list of local and online resources professionals that can help.

-I want to know MORE about CrossFit!
+Learn MORE about CrossFit!

 Read the CrossFit Journal!
 The CrossFit Journal is a massive collection of articles and videos on all things CrossFit, from coaching demonstrations to nutrition articles, testimonials, affiliate and athlete spotlights, and plenty of high-level info for the competitive CrossFitter.